interpolack/3ddna/README.md

 1. Once one or more chromosomes or bins are selected, press the `Enter` key to zoom in on them.

 ## Developer Notes

-*The graph representation does not play well with low-resolution experimental data (like at 1Mb).
-The reason being that distances between parallel DNA strands (e.g., sides of a TAD) are often closer than adjacent basepair bins!*

 Going forward, we want to be able to support importing data at multiple **resolutions** (e.g., 1Mb, 200kb, 40kb) as well as from multiple **data types** (e.g., 3D structures, 2D matrices).
 Although we can currently import any one of these formats and compare them to others, the interface should support switching between these types flexibly.
 In some instances, even, these types should be combined; for example, when the same model is represented both by 2D and 3D data.